UCdasec/MitigateFileInjectionAttacks/attack/ngrams/README.md

 #### Generate text

-##### 1.Generate text from ngram model in directory `ngrams`
+##### 1.Generate text from ngram model in directory `ngrams`.

 -`python3 gen_text.py`-

-The texts generated here can be used to perform File-Injection Attacks directly.
+The texts generated here can be used to perform File-Injection Attacks directly.(All other files are related functional files)